Angioedema is the rapid swelling (edema) of the dermis, subcutaneous tissue, submucosal tissues, or mucous membranes as a result of vascular leakage.

 - Hepatitis B and C workup

 In patients with recurrent angioedema without urticaria, the following tests should be performed to establish or rule out C1-INH deficiency–associated angioedema

 - C1 INH levels to know the deficiency

 - C4 level

 Most angioedema patients do not need any imaging studies.

-Abdominal imaging [x-rays or CT] reveal findings consistent with small bowel wall edema during angioedema attacks.
+Abdominal imaging [x-rays or CT] reveals findings consistent with small bowel wall edema during angioedema attacks.
 Ascites may be seen.

 Treatment of Angioedema